Lift Your Spirits At Perth’s Best Distilleries

 Running with Thieves

 Life’s a funny old thing, ain’t it?
 You have all these grand plans to launch your brand new venue, with a restaurant, brewery and distillery, and then… well, 2020.
-After a brief stint pivoting to producing hand sanitiser, November of 2020 saw the venue finally able to open, for real.
+After a brief stint pivoting to producing hand sanitiser, November of 2020 saw Running With Thieves finally able to open, for real.
 As well as a micro-brewery, the space also contains a distillery producing both gin and vodka varieties, plus a retail outlet for you to take all those goodies home.
 The Vodka 001 is triple distilled, and has a crisp base with notes of soft, grainy wheat, while the distillery’s gin comes in three styles depending on your preferences – Botanical, London Dry and Citrus.
+(And just take it from us, those watermelon and wild mint seltzers… They go down a treat.)

 218 Marine Terrace, South Fremantle